QuantEcon/lecture-source-py/source/rst/cass_koopmans.rst

      decisions

--  A **turnpike** property that describes optimal paths for long-but-finite horizon economies
+-  A **turnpike** property that describes optimal paths for long-but-finite horizon economies.

--  A non-stochastic version of a theory of the **term structure of interest rates**
+-  A non-stochastic version of a theory of the **term structure of interest rates**.

 Let's start with some imports